urql-graphql/urql/docs/api.md

 receives is filtered out if the same `Operation` has already been received and is still waiting for a result.

+### retryExchange (Exchange factory)

+The `retryExchange` is of type `Options => Exchange`.
+It periodically retries requests that fail due to network errors.
+It accepts two options: `minDelayMs`, which is the initial delay to retry a request, and `maxDelayMs`, which is the maximum delay to retry a request.

+The `retryExchange` will exponentially increase the delay from `minDelayMs` up to `maxDelayMs`, with some random jitter added to avoid the [thundering herd problem](https://en.wikipedia.org/wiki/Thundering_herd_problem).

 ### fallbackExchangeIO (ExchangeIO)

 This is an `ExchangeIO` function that the `Client` adds on after all